 Specifically, Goal #4 focuses on the knowledge and skills needed to promote “sustainable development” and “sustainable lifestyles,” human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development.

 We believe fostering intercultural learning is a powerful tool to bring diverse communities together and address conflicts and challenges.
 Be inspired by AFS intercultural learning events around the world.

-Give as well as take, and all is wellMarcel Mauss, a French sociologist, wrote an essay in 1925 titled The Gift, which analyzed the role that exchange plays…
+The importance of reciprocating volunteer effortsMarcel Mauss, a French sociologist, wrote an essay in 1925 titled The Gift, which analyzed the role that exchange plays…

 100+ Years of VolunteersAFSers around the world had a lot to be proud of on International Volunteer Day, especially since they are part…